-New York City’s Financial District is on Manhattan’s southern tip below Chambers St and the Brooklyn Bridge.
+New York City’s Financial District is Manhattan’s southern tip.
 It’s the home of City Hall and Wall Street.
-The district includes Battery Park City and South Street Seaport.

-The World Trade Center and The Battery offer beautiful harbor views.
+You can see 45 miles from World Trade Center observatory.
+The Battery has beautiful harbor views.
 There are tour boat and ferry connections to the Statue of Liberty, Staten Island and Governors Island.

 The National Museum of the American Indian Heye Center is the New York branch of…